Blade & Soul: Gameplay

-Blade & Soul features a combination of martial arts- which is based on style of Wuxia and qinggong in an open-world environment.
-Players create playable characters that explore around the world by completing quests assigned by various NPCs.
+Blade & Soul features Wuxia-style kung fu in an open-world environment.
+Players create playable characters that explore the world by completing quests assigned by various NPCs.
 The game uses a real-time battle system in the third-person camera view and requires players to "combo" a series of attacks, much like that of fighting games.
 The game also features an innovative "Downed" mechanic, allowing players to recover from the brink of death.
 Players begin with "player-versus environment" combat (PvE) but may participate in "player-versus-player" (PvP) combat later in the game.

 Character customization

-Blade & Soul provides a highly customizable system and NPCs in the game are made with the character customization system.
-Customizations a player has access to include hairstyles, facial structures, facial markings and makeup, eye color, height, and body sliders.
+Blade & Soul features character customization system considered by the developers to be especially extensive at the time, including body sliders for areas as specific as the pelvis and calves, as well as options for height, hairstyle, facial structure, facial markings, makeup, and eye color.

 Races

-Characters may be one of four playable races based on the Four Chinese Symbols: The Gon (based on the Azure Dragon), the Jin (based on the Black Tortoise), the Yun (based on the Vermillion Bird, also known as the Fenghuang), or the Lyn (based on the White Tiger).
+Characters may be one of four playable races based on the Four Symbols of Chinese folklore: The Gon (based on the Azure Dragon), the Jin (based on the Black Tortoise), the Yun (based on the Vermillion Bird, also known as the Fenghuang), or the Lyn (based on the White Tiger).